tiagomendes7/Exercism-Solutions/cpp/README.md

 ## License

-This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - see the [GNU GPLv3](LICENSE). file for details.

 ## Acknowledgments